SorenGilkeyJohnson/iCEPico/README.md

 ### RP2350 <-> FPGA Interconnect

-The FPGA bitstream is loaded by the RP2350 via bit-banging.
+The FPGA flash is the RP2350 via bit-banging.
 The two chips share **8 GPIO lines** aligned to the RP2350's HSTX peripheral.

 ### PCB Stack-Up